godotengine/godot-website/collections/_article/maintenance-release-godot-4-2-2-and-4-1-4.md

 ---
 title: "Maintenance release: Godot 4.2.2 & 4.1.4"
-excerpt: "It's been a while since our previous maintenance releases for the 4.2 and 4.1 branches, but the wait should be worth it!"
+excerpt: "It's been a while since our last update for the 4.2 and 4.1 branches, but the wait should be worth it!"
 categories: ["release"]
 author: Rémi Verschelde
 image: /storage/blog/covers/maintenance-release-godot-4-2-2-and-4-1-4.webp
-image_caption_title: RAM: Random Access Mayhem
+image_caption_title: "RAM: Random Access Mayhem"
-image_caption_description: A game by Xylem Studios
+image_caption_description: "A game by Xylem Studios"
 date: 2024-04-17 17:00:00
 ---